4-Aminobiphenyl: Human toxicity

 Toxic fumes arise from this compound when heated to decomposition.
 Excessive inhalation exposure of 4-aminobiphenyl may induce acute toxicity such as headache, lethargy, cyanosis and burning sensations mainly in the urinary tract.

 4-Aminobiphenyl is a human carcinogen, specifically to the tissues involving the urinary system, i.e., the bladder, ureter, and renal pelvis.
 In one study, out of 171 workers in a plant manufacturing 4-aminobiphenyl, 11% of them developed bladder tumors.
 Tumors appeared on subjects which were exposed by 4-aminobiphenyl in a range of duration from 1.5 to 19 years.
 The compound can be metabolized by humans which the product may form adducts with DNA in human urothelial mucosa and bladder tumor tissues.
 Levels of these adducts in smokers of blond and black tobacco were found to be proportional to bladder cancer risk.

 Animal toxicity

 The (dogs, oral) is 25 mg/kg.
-The oral LD_{50} for rats are 500 mg/kg body weight and for rabbits are 690 mg/kg body weight.
+The oral LD_{50} for rats is 500 mg/kg body weight and for rabbits is 690 mg/kg body weight.
 Repeated oral administration of a 25% 4-aminobiphenyl solution in olive oil led rabbits to weight loss, anemia, decrease in the number of lymphocytes, increase of granulocytes or the rod neutrophilic granulocyte and to a pronounced hematuria or hemoglobinuria.